in Charleston, WV

-Claims for Knee, Shoulder, & Ankle Injuries
+Claims for Knee, Shoulder, & Ankle Injuries in West Virginia

 Joint injuries refer to injuries of the knee, shoulder, and ankle.
 Knee injuries are often the result of an injury accident such as a work-related accident, vehicle accident, sports injury, fall, or other cause of a direct blow or sudden movement.
 The knees are the largest joints in the body and provide flexibility and stability.
 Common knee injuries include cartilage or menisci injuries, ligament strains, tendon tears, and patellofemoral pain syndrome.
 Treatment for knee injuries includes rest, anti-inflammatory medications, ice applications, special exercises, physical therapy, knee sleeves or braces, and surgery.